luk3yx/miniirc/README.md

     `('username', 'password with spaces')` instead of
     `'username password with spaces'`.
 Both formats are currently accepted and will be accepted in the `ns_identity` keyword argument.
+ - Python 3.4 support *may* be dropped.
+If you are using Python 3.4, I recommend updating to a more recent version of Python.

 ## Working examples/implementations